floodplainio/floodplain-library/README.md

 docker-compose rm
 ```

-Import this project into IntelliJ, other IDE's should be easy to import (assuming there is some kind of gradle integration).
+Import this project into IntelliJ.
+Other IDE's should be easy to import (assuming there is some kind of gradle integration).

 Find, for example, the FloodplainAddresses.kt example file.
 Right-click and run, this should create some log messages and then keep running.